Nudibranch.com.au

 Pic of the Week

-LOCATE, RECORD, IDENTIFY and POST every species of HETEROBRANCH to be found on the Sunshine Coast Queensland, Australia.
+LOCATE, RECORD and IDENTIFY every species of HETEROBRANCH to be found on the Sunshine Coast Queensland, Australia.

 To LOCATE through scuba diving and intertidal searching.

-To RECORD by underwater and studio/taxonomic photography (including microscopy photography) of the specimens.
+To RECORD by underwater and studio/taxonomic photography of the specimens.

 To IDENTIFY these species through invaluable support from qualified authorities in this field and developing reference resources.